Jesus the Good Shepherd

 “My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.”
 (John 10:27-28)

 No one can snatch us from Christ’s hand because we belong to him.
 He is strong and mighty to save and to protect his sheep.
-We have a secure and eternal relationship with God through him.
+We have a secure and eternal relationship with God through Jesus Christ God’s Messiah.

 In coming to earth, Christ dwelt among us as the one and only Son of God, the image of the invisible God.
 His life was a portrait of the love of God, a love demonstrated through his acts of compassion, patiently teaching the people, and ultimately dying for us.
 In a fearless act of obedience to the Father’s will, he laid down his life for the sheep.
 Those who trust him are now his possession, the beloved people of God.